Motor#

 power#

-returns the current power of the motor in watts.
+power returns the power that the motor is using in watts.

 Usage: